Frequently Asked Questions

 We also do not allow hair dryers or flat irons.
 We want the focus to be on making friends, having fun, and just being yourself without worrying about what your hair looks like!
 Girls are so busy having fun they don’t miss them, and actually tell us they enjoy the freedom.

 Is there a uniform?

 No, we do not require uniforms.
 We do ask everyone to bring a logo’d shirt for special events and pictures but not to wear on a daily basis.
 We just ask that girls wear non-designer, “camp-friendly” clothing.
 Clothing should be appropriate for doing morning chores, comfortable riding attire and gear, and some casual clothing for evening activities and other non-riding times.
 A packing list will be provided.
-KEA logo clothing can be purchased through Amerasport, or KEA logo equestrian attire can be purchased directly through Adams Horse Supply (search for Kippewa to add our logo to any item).
+KEA logo clothing can be purchased through Amerasport, or equestrian attire can be purchased directly through Adams Horse Supply.

 What happens if a camper gets sick or injured?

 We have three registered nurses along with a nursing student who live at camp in our “Pillbox” (the health center) and are available 24/7.
-We also have an established relationship with the local pediatrician.
-She is only a few miles from camp in the nearby town of Winthrop, and there are two hospitals located within 15 minutes of camp.
+We also have an established relationship with a local family practice medical office located a few miles from camp.
+There are also two hospitals located within 20-30 minutes of camp.
 Our nurses are very friendly and helpful if someone isn’t feeling well, and our Pillbox has space for girls to lie down and rest if needed.
-Our nurses also distribute all prescription and non-prescription medication for our campers.
+Our nurses distribute all prescription and non-prescription medication for our campers.

 Where is Camp Kippewa located?